rdesmartin/imandra-marabou-proof-checking/verification/checker_soundness.md

     check_relu_constraints relu_constraints x)

+We prove this in 2 steps.
+First we know that this holds when only updating the bounds for a tightening that represents a valid relu split:

 let valid_children_splits = check_children_splits left.tightenings right.tightenings constraints
 let (ub_left, lb_left) = Tightening.update_bounds left.tightening upper_bounds lower_bounds in
 let (ub_right, lb_right) = Tightening.update_bounds right.tightening upper_bounds lower_bounds in